mgechev/angularjs-in-patterns/README.md

 In the code above we use the `config` callback in order to define new "provider".
 Provider is an object, which has a method called `$get`.
 Since in JavaScript we don't have interfaces and the language is duck-typed there is a convention to name the factory method of the providers this way.

-Each service, filter, directive and controller has a provider (i.e. object which factory method), which is responsible for creating the component's instance.
+Each service, filter, directive and controller has a provider (i.e. object which factory method, called `$get`), which is responsible for creating the component's instance.

 We can dig a little bit deeper in AngularJS's implementation: